kurtosis-tech/kurtosis/api/golang/README.md

 # Kurtosis Go SDK

-This README provides instructions and code snippets to help you get started with the Kurtosis Go SDK.
-The SDK enables you to create and manage enclaves, which are isolated environments for running services in a Kurtosis instance.
+This guide provides instructions and code snippets to help you get started with the Kurtosis Go SDK.
+The SDK enables you to create and manage enclaves programmatically, without having to rely on Kurtosis UI or CLI.

 ## Setting Up